 What You Should Know About Mosquitoes In Houston

-There may not be an insect that is more of a nuisance to Houston, Texas residents than mosquitoes.
+There may not be an insect that is more of a nuisance to Houston, Texas, residents than mosquitoes.
 Mosquitoes are slender, flying insects that come in a variety of colors.
 Most commonly, mosquitoes are black, dark brown, or black and white.
-There are over 3,000 species of mosquitoes worldwide and about 176 that are known in the United States.
+There are over 3,000 species of mosquitoes worldwide, and about 176 are known in the United States.
 Mosquitoes are known to feed on blood.
 However, it is not widely known that only female mosquitoes feed on blood.
 Blood provides females with the protein they need to produce eggs.
 Both male and female mosquitoes feed on nectar and plant sap.

 Whom Do Mosquitoes Prefer?

 Although mosquitoes can bite anyone, some people are more susceptible or are preferred over others.
 These people include: